Dissertation Support

 Tools to help you focus your question

-Once you know/ have mind-mapped your topic, you will want to formulate a question.
-This will be a working hypothesis or a set question depending on your assignment.
+Once you know or have mind-mapped your topic, you will want to formulate a question.
+This may be a working hypothesis or a set question depending on your assignment.

 There are several tools available to help you formulate a robust question.